emptythevoid/flipperzero/infrared/Infocus_hw_nagivator_3/README.md

-Complete capture of an Infocus HW-Navigator-3 remote.
-Untested.
+Complete capture of an InFocus HW-Navigator-3 remote.
+Tested on an InFocus IN3116